kljr/SpringboardVM/README.md

 ##Drush global install

-You could install Drush globally with Composer (`composer require global drush/drush`), but that is likely to lead to conflicts if you have other global projects with dependencies.
+You could install Drush globally with Composer (`composer require global drush/drush`), but that is likely to lead to conflicts if you have other global projects with conflicting dependencies.

 Instead use [cgr](https://github.com/consolidation/cgr) to manage all your global packages, or take the steps below: